Wondering about the 10 biggest mobile app challenges in development?

 Using a “Mobile Backend as a Service” (MBaaS) provider allows them to offload the backend part.
 The advantages of using MBaaS providers are many, e.g.:

-- MBaaS providers address cloud infrastructure, persistent storage, etc.
+- MBaaS providers address cloud infrastructure, persistent storage, mobile operating systems, etc.

 - Mobile platforms and devices are numerous, and this poses a complexity when developing mobile apps.
 MBaaS platforms simplify this.